 When I was 17 years old , I found out I was pregnant.
-I was devastated.
-I was scared.
-I was nervous.
+I was devastated, scared, nervous.
 I was a senior in H.S. about to start college.
-I come from very strict parents.
+My parents are very strict.
 I would’ve gotten disowned.
 I would’ve been such a disgrace and embarrassment to my parents.
 Everyday I repent aborting when I was a teen.
 That hurt still haunts me.
 Thinking how would my kid be, boy or girl?
 Even though I always think of the baby being a boy.
 I think about his/her age.
-I think about if I would’ve had more if I had one so young.
+What if I would’ve had more if I had one so young.

-I am now 41 years old, and recently found out I am pregnant, again.
-I am now a mother to 4 kids.
+Now 41 years old, and recently found out I am pregnant, again.
+A mother to 4 kids.
 I am in a great marriage for over 17 years (to the same guy l was with above).
 We’ve been together since I was 15 years old.
 Since wanting to be a mother, I always pictured myself a mother to 5 kids.
 My greatest accomplishment in life is being a mother.
 I have dedicated my entire life, and given up my career to raise my children.
 I love every moment.

 Unfortunately, after having my last child 8 years ago, I knew my dreams of having anymore children was over.
-I had a very difficult pregnancy.
-I was immediately placed on bed rest due to bleeding and possibility of losing her.
-I became diabetic needing weekly checkups, daily glucose monitoring, and medications to control my blood sugar.
+I had a very difficult pregnancy and was immediately placed on bed rest due to bleeding and possibility of losing her.
+Soon I became diabetic needing weekly checkups, daily glucose monitoring, and medications to control my blood sugar.
 I acquired an infection that needed to get treated before I went into labor, because if not, I could pass it on to the baby.

 I’ve delivered all my babies immediately upon arrival.
 I pushed desperately with no guidance from a fearful midwife because my doctor was on jury duty, and his covering doctor wasn’t made aware of my situation or how fast I labor.
 I was exhausted and felt defeated.
 After pushing and pushing the covering obgyn arrived.
 Immediately helped me because my baby had the umbilical cord repeatedly wrapped around her neck.
 My daughter soiled me as I delivered, but luckily she didn’t ingest any.
 My baby went into NICU, and then was kept after my discharge for jaundice.